efsalvarenga/arrival_pcs/8700_Arrival_Abgd.md

 - The champions guide the survivors, with the help of [Thirteen](../npcs/Thirteen.md) to walk the ruined tunnels towards Glasrath.
 - With Dolma's ring, they go through earth and investigate where the chains connected to, and it seems to be some kind of catapult basket.
 - The champions meet the survivors again en route to Glasrath and they continue.

+## Chapter 27: Finale

+- The Glasrath Heroes (as they call themselves now) arrive in Glasrath, bringing the survivors from the Drakvarden attack to Mystra's temple.
+- As they speak with Ghuse, they learn that the host of the FFKA is coming to the mountains.
+They explain to Ghuse that the FFKA has been using dwarves as draconic weapons.
+Ghuse now becomes afraid, as he knows many dwarves were captured in the last 6 months.
+- Dolman meets his father again, who has been able to arrive in Glasrath because of the messengers of Guilf.
+- The heroes discuss what their options are, and how to stop the war.
+Amyria consults Mystra, who manifests again.
+Mystra is now weak, but has chosen a side - she asks Amyria to support Golab, and pledges for Mr. Void to not be awakened.
+- Khatadzig is evacuated, and everyone retreats to the forge through the mountains.
+- The heroes decide to go to the Acrisae war camp, and are able to meet one of Golab's commanders.
+The commander explains that the war would not be necessary, if the Sorcerer-King Loquiroth is finally captured or destroyed.
+- The heroes then travel to the Forge, and using they's powers break into the Kernel.
+Inside lies Loquiroth.
+- A battle ensues and Loquiroth is spent, but still able to loose his form and vanishes
+- The heroes destroy as much as they can of the Kernel, before Turnskull forces arrive.
+They then jump from the Kernel and softly land below.
+It is easy to leave the Forge.